EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-07.md

 > **Why?** Sessions 06–07 rely on FastAPI for the backend *and* a modern JavaScript toolchain for UI work.
 Many students are Python-first, so this section captures the minimum commands you’ll use repeatedly.

 ### Node runtime
-- Install Node 20+ (Usefnm, volta, or the Node installer—whatever your team standard is).
+- Install Node 20+ (use fnm, Volta, or the Node installer—whatever your team standard is).
 - Verify the version and package manager bridge (Corepack) whenever you sit down at a new machine:
   ```bash
   node --version          # Expect v20.x